Matias Tellez

-Matias Tellez is a Norwegian singer-songwriter, composer, and record producer.
-He has been identified by Norwegian media as part of the "Bergen Wave," a term used to describe a group of emerging artists from Bergen.
+Matias Tellez is a Norwegian singer-songwriter, composer and record producer.
+Tellez is one of the many young artists that the press have called the Bergen Wave.
 His music contains elements of pop, rock and Tropicália.
 He released solo music until starting the band Young Dreams, of which he is the principal songwriter and producer.

 Background

 Tellez's parents, both from Chile, moved to Norway as political refugees, and his style is heavily influenced by South American sounds, bossa nova, Tropicália and artists such as Os Mutantes, Los Gatos, Jorge Ben, and Caetano Veloso.

 Tellez started playing violin at the age of six and piano aged seven, but found what would become his preferred instrument when he picked up his father's guitar at twelve.
 At the age of thirteen Tellez entered the Eggstock battle of the bands with his band, Frustration To Creation, where he placed second, winning the opportunity to record a demo at Tinitus Studios in Bergen.
 The demo was heard by HP Gundersen and Kato Ådland, who had discovered Bergen bands such as Sondre Lerche, Nathalie Nordnes and Real Ones; they worked with Tellez over the following years.